-A little update on my fundraising pilgrimage and some pictures.
+A little update on my pilgrimage and some pictures.
 Sharing my daily kms as I am getting into a flow now.
 First destination of Santiago De Compostela on the horizon.

 Day 1: Santander to Comillas - 50km

 Day 2: Comillas to Pechon - 25km.
 Lesson - don’t drink schnapps with a German the night before!

 Day 4: Nuevo to La Isla - 30km.
 Lesson - don’t go on a track meant for Camino walkers only and thank you German man who fixed my bike from it!

 Day 5: La Isla to Gijon - 50km

 Day 6: Gijon to Soto de Luina, 60km